seamplex/feenox/doc/tutorials/320-thermal/README.md

 Let us now investigate another boundary condition, namely setting a heat flux condition.
 Going back to the single-material one-dimensional slab, let us keep $T(x=0)=0$ but set $q'(x=1)=1$.
-We can check if the heat flux at the other side `left` (i.e. where we fixed the temperature) is equal in magnitude and oppposite in sign to the prescribed heat flux at `right` with the [`COMPUTE_REACTION`](https://www.seamplex.com/feenox/doc/feenox-manual.html#compute_reaction) instruction:
+We can check if the heat flux at the other side `left` (i.e. where we fixed the temperature) is equal in magnitude and opposite in sign to the prescribed heat flux at `right` with the [`COMPUTE_REACTION`](https://www.seamplex.com/feenox/doc/feenox-manual.html#compute_reaction) instruction:
 ```{.feenox include="slab-uniform-heatflux.fee"}
 ```